materialsproject/pymatgen/docs/installation.rst

 install pymatgen using easy_install or pip.
 Otherwise, these packages should be available on `PyPI <http://pypi.python.org>`_.

-1. Python 2.7+ required.
-New default modules such as json are used, as well as new unittest features in Python 2.7.
+1. Python 2.7-3.x required.
 2. numpy - For array, matrix and other numerical manipulations.
 Used extensively by all core modules.
-3. pyhull 1.3.6+: For generation of phase diagrams.
+3. pyhull 1.5.2+: For generation of phase diagrams.
-4. requests 1.0+: For the high-level interface to the Materials API.
+4. requests 2.0+: For the high-level interface to the Materials API.
-5. monty 0.1.1+: For some common complementary functions, design patterns (e.g., singleton) and decorators to the Python standard library.
+5. monty 0.4.2+: For some common complementary functions, design patterns (e.g., singleton) and decorators to the Python standard library.